Wet vs. Dry Campus

 It is okay to…

 - Call for help when someone has consumed too much and needs medical evaluation.
-Generally people who call for assistance will be free from any negative consequences with the University and with law enforcement.
+When students call for assistance they will be immune from minor in possession/consumption consequences with the University and with law enforcement.
+When one does call for help, one can expect an invitation by a Student Affairs staff member to discuss the incident.

 - Consume alcohol in your residence hall room/apartment (with the door closed) if you and all others present are 21 or older.